Read this article summarized with

 Buying an LMS when the real problem is documentation

 The symptom: new hires take too long to ramp up.
-Quality errors are inconsistent across shifts.
+Quality errors vary across shifts.
 Auditors flag procedural gaps.

 The instinct: “We need better training.”
 So the team buys an LMS.

 The reality: there’s nothing to train on.
-The procedures either don’t exist, are outdated, or live in someone’s head.
-No amount of course delivery infrastructure fixes the fact that the content doesn’t exist.
+The procedures don’t exist, or they’re outdated, or they live in someone’s head.

 An LMS without accurate SOPs is a delivery system with nothing to deliver.

 Fix the documentation first.
-Once procedures are documented, current, and accessible, then evaluate whether you also need structured training delivery on top of them.
+Once procedures are written, current, and accessible, then look at whether you also need training delivery on top.

 Buying SOP software when the real problem is tracking